taubman33/django-models/readme.md

 In order to migrate this model to the database, we will run two commands.
 The first is:

+Windows users, you may need to add 'python -m' before some of your pipenv commands

 ```bash
 $ python3 manage.py makemigrations
 ```